Where to Buy DWN Trees

 Redskin Elberta Peach Cross of Redhaven and Elberta.
 Excellent quality all-purpose yellow freestone.
 Frost hardy.
 Ripens August 1st in Central CA. Also called Redskin.
 850 hours.
 Self-fruitful.

 Sam Houston Peach Texas A&M introduction from 1965.
 Parentage, July (Kim) Elberta x Floriberta.
-Medium sized, firm, yellow freestone with small pit.
-Sweet, mild flavor.
+Medium sized yellow freestone with small pit.
 A favorite in drier parts of Texas.
 Ripens 15 days before Elberta.
 500 to 600 hours.
 Self-fruitful.
 USDA zones 5 to 8.

 Sweet Bagel Peach Flat 'donut' shaped peach with yellow flesh and classic peach flavor.
 Tree sets heavy crops of large fruit in Central California.
 Moderate chill requirement, 300-400 hours.
 Self-fruitful.